The Currituck Beach Lighthouse is the northern most

 construction completed in December 1875, the beacon

-Currituck Beach Lighthouse filled the remaining
+of the Currituck Beach Lighthouse filled the remaining

 dark spot on the North Carolina coast between the